 Whether you choose to be symmetrical or random, the outcome will still be attractive and fill in the desired space.
 The secret lies in the spaces between the stitches if you are wanting a precise and uniform outcome.

-A variation can be achieved by changing the colors of the threads like my sampler.
+A variation can be achieved by changing the colors of the threads, like my sampler.

-How to do Seed Stitch Embroidery
+How to Seed Stitch Embroidery

-Seed Embroidery TIPS:
+Seed Stitch Embroidery TIPS

-- Drawing the outline with a disappearing pen helps to contain the stitches.
+- MARKING - Drawing the outline with a disappearing pen helps to contain the stitches.

-- The seeds are best begun at the top of the design and worked down to the end.
+- DIRECTION OF STITCHING - The seeds are best begun at the top of the design and worked down to the end.

-- If you prefer something more controlled, look at how strawberry seeds are placed on the fruit.
+- RANDOM VS CONTROLLED - If you prefer something more controlled, look at how strawberry seeds are placed on the fruit.
 They look like little downward seed stitches placed carefully on the strawberry.

 How to Sew Double Seed Stitch Embroidery

-Step 1: This is the same as a single seed stitch.
+This is the same as a single seed stitch.
 Bring the needle up from underneath at (1) and put it down at (2).

-Step 2: Bring the needle up next to point (1) at (3) and then down next to point (2) at (4).
+Bring the needle up next to point (1) at (3) and then down next to point (2) at (4).

 This gives the effect of two grains of rice sitting next to each other.